umccr/holmes/README.md

 b) checking fingerprints against others

-There is no other data store for the service - the existence of a fingerprint in S3 with a path matching the sites checksum and BAM URL (hex encoded) is the canonical definition that a BAM has been fingerprinted.
+There is no other data store for the service - the existence of a fingerprint in S3 with a path matching the sites checksum and BAM URL (encoded) is the canonical definition that a BAM has been fingerprinted.

 The check operation will always operate against all fingerprints that